 Orthodontic Treatments such as Getting Braces can be done at various ages.
 For children, most dentists and orthodontists recommend somewhere between the age of 10 and olde - with many recommending between the ages of 10 to 14, though some do recommend even later or earlier >> depending on the patient.
 For adults, many are getting or having braces in their mouth much later in life.
 Again, it depends on the patient and their overall dental condition (teeth crowding, etc.).

-One area in orthodontics treatment that has made major in roads in bypassing braces - are the dental appliances many people know as invisalign.
-There are other dental appliance companies other than invisalign, though many consumers have heard of invisalign.
-This type of treatment has its limitations - generally, works better for less degree of crowding or people with not major amount of crowded teeth, etc. This treatment can be just as costly as braces.
+One area in orthodontics treatment that has made major in roads in bypassing braces - are the dental appliances many people know as clear aligners.
+One of the more popular clear aligner companies is Invisalign.
+There are other clear aligner / dental appliance companies other than Invisalign, though many consumers have heard of only maybe Invisalign.
+This type of treatment has its limitations - generally, works better for less degree of crowding or people with not a major amount of crowded teeth, etc. This treatment can be just as costly as braces.
 Best to get a thorough dental exam and proper dental x-rays to see what is the best option for the patient.

 Many dentists and orthodontists will take a ceph x-ray -- an cephalometric radiography of the head.
 The ceph x-ray takes craniofacial images of the head, jaw and skull - providing the dentists and orthodontists better imaging of the teeth and jaw.
 The ceph machine was developed in the 1930's.
 It has become much more advanced with new digital technology.